John Randle (physician): Pre-war politics

 Before World War I (1914–18) Randle was approached by Richard Akinwande Savage and Casely Hayford about holding a West African conference.
-He was enthusiastic about the idea, and was elected chairman of the Lagos committee for the conference in 1915.
+He was enthusiastic about the idea, and was elected as chairman of the Lagos committee for the conference in 1915.
 Nothing could be done during the war.

 World War I

 When the war began, Randle became superintendent of the Nigerian Overseas Comfort Fund, which tried to ensure that Nigerians serving abroad were recognized and that their material needs were supplied.
 In 1915 Lugard again tried to introduce the Water Rate in Lagos, and accused the People's Union of sedition and of "threats of agitation."

 The Chief Imam (Lemomu) of Lagos supported the water rate, as did Alli Balogun, a wealthy Muslim who was associated with Randle.

 The People's Union backed down and asked only for a "not exorbitant rate."
 As a result of this capitulation the People's Union lost support from the Lagos elite.

 Like other West Africans, Randle supported the war, although some did not.